oligot/go-mod-upgrade/readme.md

 go list -u -f '{{if (and (not (or .Main .Indirect)) .Update)}}{{.Path}}: {{.Version}} -> {{.Update.Version}}{{end}}' -m all 2> /dev/null
 ```
 to view available upgrades for direct dependencies.
-Unfortunately, the output is not actionable, i.e. we can't easily use it to update multiptle dependencies.
+Unfortunately, the output is not actionable, i.e. we can't easily use it to update multiple dependencies.

-This tool is an attempt to make it easier to update multiptle dependencies interactively.
+This tool is an attempt to make it easier to update multiple dependencies interactively.
 This is similar to [yarn upgrade-interactive](https://legacy.yarnpkg.com/en/docs/cli/upgrade-interactive/), but for Go.

 ## Install